Arjun Ram Meghwal

-Arjun Ram Meghwal (born 20 December 1953; /hi/) is an Indian politician who is currently serving as 34th Minister of Law and Justice since 2024.
+Arjun Ram Meghwal (born 20 December 1953; /hi/) is an Indian politician who is serving as the 34th Minister of Law and Justice since 2024.

-A member of the Bharatiya Janata Party, Meghwal formerly served as Chief Whip, minister of State for Heavy Industries and Public Enterprises from 2019 to 2021, minister of State for Finance and Corporate Affairs from 2016 to 2017 and the minister of State for Water Resources from 2016 to 2017.
+A member of the Bharatiya Janata Party, Meghwal formerly served as Chief Whip, minister of State for Heavy Industries and Public Enterprises from 2019 to 2021, minister of State for Finance and Corporate Affairs from 2016 to 2017 and minister of State for Water Resources from 2016 to 2017.
 He is also a member of Lok Sabha since 2009 representing the Bikaner constituency, Rajasthan.
 He was awarded the Best Parliamentarian in 2013.

-Early life
+Early life and education

 He was born Meghwal Caste to Lakhu Ram Meghwal and Hira Devi in the small village of Kishmidesar in Bikaner, Rajasthan.
-He is a Master of Arts in Pol.
-Science, LLB and MBA from Dungar College in Bikaner and University of the Philippines in the Philippines.
+He is a Master of Arts in Political Science, and LLB from Dungar College in Bikaner, Rajasthan and MBA from University of the Philippines in the Philippines.

 After completing graduation in Law in the year 1977, he completed post-graduation in Arts in the year 1979 as a regular student.